 Main Entrance: Park Road, Grafton MAP

-Dog off leash exercise area: Gum Tree Hill Auckland Domain Sculpture Walk: Map available here Auckland Domain Self guided heritage trail: Map available here (includes Auckland Domain bush walking tracks (not named on the map)).
+Dog off leash exercise area: Gum Tree Hill Auckland Domain Sculpture Walk: Map available here Auckland Domain Self guided heritage trail: Map unavailable (includes Auckland Domain bush walking tracks (not named on the map)).
 Auckland Domain Volcano Walk: Map available here (includes Auckland Domain Forest walks)

 To download a complete map of the Auckland Domain paths (shows steps) click here.

 There is so much to discover when you take a walk in Parnell!
 One moment you can be in the solitude of a reserve and the next looking at large cranes moving shipping containers with a helicopter nearby warming up to take off, and a train swiftly moving along the tracks.